e-n-f/piano-diary/README.md

 Baby is easy because it's just vamping, no melody, so the repetition is to try to figure out how to get some melody in.
 I have spent enough time playing stupid 80s rhythm now that I can do The Peanut Vendor from 1930 basically fine now, even though it was hard a couple of weeks ago, so that's progress.

+## 2016-12-29

+Continuing the vacation habit of giving neglected hotel lobby pianos some attention

+## 2017-01-07

+The 1982 arrangement of Allentown in 50 Popular Giants #1 may not actually be easier to play than the 2001 arrangement, but it's a lot more natural

+* 3 Allentown, Cornflake Girl, You Were Always On My Mind

+On the sadly deteriorated piano at the Kauai Beach Resort (4331 Kauai Beach Dr, Lihue, Hawaii):

+* 38 Song Hits of the Fabulous 50s
+* 6 Song Hits of the Fabulous 50s (starting again)
+* 8 The King and I Vocal Score (p108-131)

+So that's 511 songs in December, for 5818 songs in 2016!

+## 2017-01-08

+The "more to call your name" measure of Baby Won't You Please Come Home (in the Sinatra 100 compilation) is the first time I think I have ever played something that anticipated the downbeat with both hands and just got it right the first time.
+Lots of other weird stuff going on with harmony in that song though.
+(Jan 7)

+Also in "A Foggy Day in London Town" (Jan 8).
+In other cases I still really want the left hand to hit on 1 though.

+"For once in my life", in 12/8 with a backbeat, is really hard for me to feel correctly.

+* 21 Burt Bacharach Anthology (through On My Own)

 ## 2017-01-09

 Library books due: